bablokb/nerd-alarmclock/README.md

   - control the clock using an IR remote
   - use the LED-strip as a lamp
+  - Add a web-interface to be independent from telegram

 ### stable_v2 / Dec 08, 2017 ###